adugnag/adugnag.github.io/_pages/research.md

 decisions.
 In this regard, microwave remote sensing data such as SAR have been a game changer for providing images in near real time in almost all weather day and night.
-However, the large volume of image data that is being acquired from all available SAR satellites in orbit and the number of skilled professionals that are available to analyze and derive much needed insights is severely imbalanced.
+However, the large volume of image data that is being acquired from all available SAR satellites in orbit and the number of skilled professionals that are available to analyze and derive much needed insights is greatly imbalanced.

 Therefore, machine learning based approaches that processes global scale data and derive complex insights from